DavidGraber/FunctionalHomologyWorkshop/project3/instructions.md

 1. **TM-Score (Template Modeling Score)**: Measures structural similarity between proteins (0-1, higher is more similar)
 2. **Tanimoto Coefficient**: Measures molecular fingerprint similarity between ligands (0-1, higher is more similar)
-3. **RMSD (Root Mean Square Deviation)**: Measures structural deviation (lower values indicate more similar structures)
+3. **Ligand RMSD (Root Mean Square Deviation)**: Measures positional deviation of ligands (lower values indicate more similar conformations)
-4. **Sequence Similarity**: Measures amino acid sequence similarity (currently disabled in the code)

 ### Prediction Method
 The approach uses a **k-nearest neighbors** strategy:
 - For each test complex, find the most similar training complexes
-- Predict binding affinity as a weighted average of the top-k similar complexes
+- Predict binding affinity as a weighted average of the top-k most similar complexes
 - Weights are based on similarity scores

 ## Data Requirements